Katerine459/BackgroundTilePreviewer/README.md

 Example: \
 `BackgroundTilePreviewer preview("Grasses32x32_resized128x128.png", 128, 128, 4, 4, 12, 12);`

+## Informal legal-ish stuff
 This code is provided as-is; it's something I made for my own use, and am just sharing in case anybody else finds it useful.

-Please feel free to use, but do not distribute and pass it off as your own.
+Please feel free to use, but do not pass it off as your own.